Failing to Prevent Fraud

 Large Organisation

-A large organisation is an organisation which satisfies two or more of the following conditions in the financial year preceding the year of the offence: (i) more than 250 employees: (ii) more than £36 million turnover; and / or (iii) assets of more than £18 million.
+A large organisation is an organisation which satisfies two or more of the following conditions in the financial year preceding the year of the offence: (i) more than 250 employees: (ii) more than £36 million turnover; and / or (iii) total assets of more than £18 million.

 Strict Liability

-When implemented the failure to prevent fraud offence provides that a large organisation could be strictly liable if:
+A large organisation could be strictly liable if:

-Timeline Considerations
+Culture Considerations

 Prosecution Risk